lootup-team/nestjs-core/README.md

 @Injectable()
 export class AppService {
-  // <<-- Injected here -->>
+  // Injected here
   constructor(private readonly context: ContextService) {}

   getHello(): string {
-    // <<-- Used here -->>
+    // Recover any previously set property
-    const traceId = this.context.get<string>('traceId');
+    const contextId = this.context.getId();
-    return `[${traceId}]: Hello World!`;
+    return `[${contextId}]: Hello World!`;
   }
 }
 ```

-## Quick note about AsyncLocalStorage and Continuation Passing Style
+## Important Consideration Regarding AsyncLocalStorage and Continuation Passing Style

-Continuation passing style can bring a lot of complexity to systems.
-Although it is safe to use this method to share data accross layers and components, it should be done with caution.
-It is very easy to lose track of what data is being stored in the context and even introduce bugs or leaks.
+Implementing continuation passing style introduces complexity to systems.
+While it's a viable method for data sharing across layers and components, exercising caution is paramount.
+It's remarkably easy to lose oversight of stored data within the context, potentially leading to bugs or leaks.

 ### Potential Use Cases:

-- Tracking Execution Context (share a traceId through the request lifecycle)
+- **Tracking Execution Context**: Utilize to share a traceId throughout the request lifecycle, facilitating seamless monitoring and debugging.
-- Automatically Managing Database Transactions
+- **Automatically Managing Database Transactions**: Implement for streamlined transaction handling, ensuring data integrity and consistency.
+Ability to handle the transactions without touching the business layers.
-- Tracking tenant shard id
+- **Tracking Tenant Shard ID**: Employ for efficient tracking and management of tenant-specific data shards, enhancing multi-tenancy support and scalability without having to pass properties everywhere in your code.

 ## License